labeveryday/mcp-obsidian-enhanced/README.md

 ## Project Overview

-This MCP server allows Amazon Q to interact with Obsidian vaults without requiring the Obsidian application to be open.
-It leverages the Obsidian Local REST API plugin to provide a wide range of functionality for note management, organization, search, and knowledge management.
+This MCP server allows tools like Amazon Q and Claude Desktop to interact with Obsidian vaults without requiring the Obsidian application to be open.
+It leverages the Obsidian [Local REST API plugin](https://coddingtonbear.github.io/obsidian-local-rest-api/#/Search/post_search_) to provide a wide range of functionality for note management, organization, search, and knowledge management.

 ## Features